Vy187/cyber_security_notes/Sec+ Notes.md

 ### 1B: Security Controls
 #### SECURITY CONTROL CATEGORIES
-- A security control is designed to give a system or data asset the properties of confidentiality, integrity, availability, and non-repudiation.
+$\color{#a5d6ff} {Security\ Control}$ is a technology or procedure put in place to mitigate vulnerabilities and risk and to ensure the confidentiality, integrity, and availability (CIA) of information.
+It is designed to give a system or data asset the properties of confidentiality, integrity, availability, and non-repudiation.
 Controls can be divided into four broad categories based on the way the control is implemented:
-    A technology or procedure to mitigate vulnerabilities and risks and confidentiality, integrity, and availability (CIA) of information.

 * Managerial— the control gives oversight of the information system.
 * Operational—the control is implemented primarily by people.
 * Technical—the control is implemented as a system (hardware, software, or firmware).